codecentric/habitcentric/readme.md

 # Habitcentric

-abitcentric is a small demo application which can be used to track habits.
+habitcentric is a small demo application which can be used to track habits.

 TBD: Overview of services and showcases